wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Do Sealed Records Show up In Wisconsin Background Checks?

-Judges in the state can only order the expungement of criminal conviction records maintained by the circuit court, but not records stored by other agencies.
-Accordingly, expunged records cannot be removed from the Wisconsin criminal history repository.
+Sealed and expunged records generally do not show up in Wisconsin background checks.
+However, judges in the state may only order the expungement of criminal conviction records maintained by the circuit court, but not records stored by other agencies.
+Additionally, expunged records cannot be removed from the Wisconsin criminal history repository.
 As a result, the department possesses expunged criminal conviction files that cease to exist in the state court system.
-Records maintained in the repository are open to the public.
-Therefore, on request, inquirers can access expunged criminal record information, including employers running background checks on job applicants.

 Who Can See Sealed Criminal Records in Wisconsin?